PheWAS/PhecodeX/README.md

-# PhecodeX
+# phecodeX

-The PhecodeX repository contains data files relevant to the updated phecode nomenclature.
+The phecodeX repository contains data files relevant to the updated phecode nomenclature.
 A brief description of the particular files are listed below.
 These data components are designed to work with the original PheWAS R package and the relevant text for using these datafiles with this package are described in phecodeX_PheWAS_example_R_script.txt

 # Data file components included in this package include: